 Like most options for nonresidents of any country, there are restrictions — including for loans.

 - If you are a nonresident who will be in the US for a limited time, approval for a loan may be hard.

 - If you are a foreign national or have diplomatic immunity, it’s much more difficult to get a mortgage because you are not subject to US law.
 This leaves lenders unprotected should you default on the loan.

 What about my credit history?

-For nonresidents to get a loan, a two-year credit history and valid credit score within the United States ideal.
-That’s a difficult requirement for nonresidents.
-But depending on the lender, there are ways you can still get a loan.
+For nonresidents to get a loan, a two-year credit history and valid credit score within the US ideal.
+That can be a difficult requirement for nonresidents.
+Depending on the lender, there are ways you can still get a loan.

 - Assemble a credit report with three nontraditional credit accounts — for example, a rental, utility or life insurance bill.